arsenijesavic/lieandtheftaspractice.art/src/pages/about/index.md

       credibility of omnipresent system values through the implementation of a number of practices as potential parameters.
 From this stand on “cultural capital” we will bring into question the power of archiving itself, as well as the issue of copyrights.

       In addition to performing arts, the project participants will be given an opportunity to develop textual, digital, musical scores, etc.

       In the course of the last day of the March phase, the newly-selected participants of the _Lie & Theft as Practice_ project will have a chance, for the first time, to jointly open and begin a dialogue on an assigned two-year topic within the formed group.

       What follows is a number of workshops in September, November and December of 2019, as well as an exchange of online tasks during the month of May of this current year.
     name: 'Phase I: February 25 – March 11, 2019'
-  - detals: >-
+  - details: >-
       **Next Generation: Lie & Theft as Practice**